Battle of Marib: March

 On 30 March, officials from the Kingdom of Saudi Arabia reported that a ceasefire was agreed and peace talks were being arranged with the Houthis across Yemen.

 April

-On 1 April, The United Nations envoy for Yemen, Hans Grundberg announced a two month ceasefire beginning on April the 2nd.
+On 1 April, the United Nations envoy for Yemen, Hans Grundberg announced a two month ceasefire beginning on 2 April.

 On 18 April, the ceasefire between the Houthi rebels and the Hadi government was being held for two months with some movement of troops by Houthis forces and some attacks taking place in Marib.

+A Nationwide ceasefire between Houthis and Saudi led coalition took place and continued until early 2023.

 November

 In early November, unidentified gunmen killed Brig.
 Gen. Mohammed Al-Jaradi, advisor to Yemen's defense minister, just outside Marib.
 Meanwhile, the Houthis continued to launch drone and rocket attacks on the city.

 Significance

 Marib is viewed by observers as the final remaining stronghold of Hadi government forces in northern Yemen.
 Marib also currently hosts hundreds of thousands of displaced civilians from the conflict.
 Marib is also the site of a coveted oil refinery, while Yemeni Government and Saudi officials warned that should Marib be captured by the Houthis, it could serve as a launch pad for continued strikes on Saudi Arabia's oil infrastructure and other targets.

 The Associated Press reported on the battle's implications for regional politics in the context of the Persian Gulf crisis and the Iran–Saudi Arabia proxy conflict.
 Experts cited by AP viewed the Houthis' attack on the city as a sign of possible Iranian frustration with the United States government–the Houthis have alleged ties to the Iranian government–and its failure to swiftly lift sanctions as the Biden administration sought to re-enter Iran's nuclear deal.
 The Saudi government argued that the U.S.'s prior removal of the Houthis from its foreign terrorist organization list had emboldened the group.